Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Results

 Across datasets without separation (Fig.~\ref{fig:res_nosep}), Bayesian model averaging (BMA) methods from the \texttt{BAS} package generally perform best.
-Among these, the so-called benchmark prior with $g = \max(n, p^2)$ achieves the best scores overall, closely followed by the BIC, CCH, hyper--$g/n$, Beta-prime, and $g = \sqrt{n}$ priors.
+Among these, the so-called benchmark prior with $g = \max(n, p^2)$ achieves the best scores overall, closely followed by the BIC.BAS, CCH, hyper--$g/n$, Beta-prime, and $g = \sqrt{n}$ priors.
 The Hyper-$g$, robust, intrinsic, and Spike and Slab priors also show strong and consistent performance across all metrics.
 The EB-local prior also performs competitively, though it slightly underperforms in prediction relative to the aforementioned priors.
 In contrast, EB-global performs poorly in both estimation and prediction, whereas the AIC and $g = 4$ methods show weaker performance in estimation; all three are ranked below the reference method.
+An additional examination of the posterior expected model size revealed that priors such as Hyper-$g$, EB.local, and $g=4$ tend to favor larger models, particularly in low-dimensional datasets, which partly explains their relatively weaker performance in estimation.
+In contrast, $g = \max(n, p^2)$ and BIC.BAS consistently yielded more parsimonious models across all datasets.
 All Bayesian methods exhibit a failure rate below 1\%.
-The BMA method implemented in the \texttt{BMA} package shows slightly poorer predictive accuracy and exhibits relatively slow computational performance on average.
+The BIC.BMA method implemented in the \texttt{BMA} package shows slightly poorer predictive accuracy and exhibits relatively slow computational performance on average.

 Among the penalized regression approaches, the Induced Smoothed LASSO demonstrates the best overall performance (ranking at the 8th spot) and is also among the fastest methods.
 MCP and SCAD follow closely, performing well in both estimation and prediction.
 In contrast, the LASSO, Firth’s bias-reduced method, elastic net, and ridge regression tend to underperform relative to these methods.
 All these methods have failure rates below 1\%, and, apart from Firth’s method, are computationally efficient.